Trevonn/RCG/README.md

-# Random Colour Generator
+# rcg Colour Generator

-This is a webpage that generates 6 random colours using the hexadecimal or RGB colour formats.
+This is a webpage that generates 6 rcg colours using the hexadecimal or RGB colour formats.